v-wangg/stochastic-neural-architecture-search/README.md

 ## Dataset
 This implementation was created on a specific subset of the  [xView dataset](http://xviewdataset.org/), which is included in the repository, but is easily compatible with any other image dataset by changing the dataloader.

+The dataset contains satellite images of land vehicles and the SNAS network was trained to classify these vehicles into a subset of the xView classes.

 ## Training
 To begin training with `python >= 3.6.5`,